Updated: Feb 16

 The song title in those days was “So Long Ago” which always bothered me because it didn’t quite scan or fit right as a hook.
 The verse structure has remained much the same but I’ve revamped the lyrics almost completely.
 The jangly guitar riff that opens the song did not exist then.
 The drums and backing I got out of the Atari are light years away from what was available on this latest recording.

-As a promotional exercise – and something to keep me out of mischief during lockdown – I decided to create a stop motion animation to go with a snippet of the song, using a couple of old Barbie and Ken dolls my daughter had left in the loft.
+As a promotional exercise – and something to keep me out of mischief during COVID lockdown – I decided to create a stop motion animation to go with a snippet of the song, using a couple of old Barbie and Ken dolls my daughter had left in the loft.
 I used a stop motion app to assemble the film and cleared a table at home, to set up a makeshift film set where the two principal actors could manifest their undeniable chemistry.
 I even gave the brats some stage names.
 He was Himiny Scharflatz, she was Hairee du Plessfunf – Him and Her to the crew.
-Nobody was allowed to talk to them during daylight hours and Hairee insisted on her own Winnebago, down by the plug sockets.
-It’s not exactly Citizen Kane but there’s a tiny suggestion of a story in the one minute and ten seconds of frenzied action.
+Nobody was allowed to talk to them during daylight hours and Hairee insisted on her own winnebago, down by the plug sockets.
+It’s not exactly Citizen Kane but there’s a tiny suggestion of a story in the one minute and thirteen seconds of frenzied action.

 The reason why Hairee was static for the most part is down to the fact her rubber legs were too unstable to support her full body weight.
 I found a pair of outsize doll shoes and tried to wedge her in to them using blu-tac and snot, but she kept lurching forward whenever I let go.
 Not ideal for an animator.
 Himiny was in a different league when it came to flexibility.
 Although he couldn’t bend at the knees, he could move his legs (well…….I could), his arms could move AND flex and his head could turn.
 Most importantly, he could stand up all by himself, on his blu-tac soles.